 Morale amongst the remaining Scots quickly collapsed and soon their entire army was retreating in a general rout with their artillery and baggage abandoned.
 They fled back north towards the fording point over the River Esk (in vicinity of modern day Longtown) pursued by Musgrave’s lancers.
 Scottish casualties during the battle had been minimal, perhaps as few as twenty, but as the retreating troops attempted to cross the river hundreds drowned.
 A further 1,200 were captured including Maxwell and Sinclair.
 English losses were quoted by Wharton as being just seven men; it was unlikely to have been significantly more given the English infantry were never engaged.

 The area of Arthuret Howe and Arthuret Hill, where the English forces faced the Scots, remains largely undeveloped agricultural land.
 However, the character of the landscape has changed considerably with the process of enclosure and the draining of the large alluvial floodplain between the hamlet of Arthuret and the River Esk.
 The development of the town of Longtown in the eighteenth century at the crossing of the Esk has dramatically altered the northern end of the battlefield, while a modern road and a disused railway also cross the battlefield.
-There is no monument and the interpretation panel, beside the road close to Arthret church, is unfortunately of little value, but access is possible by the three roads that cross the battlefield and by public footpaths.
+There is no monument and the interpretation panel, beside the road close to Arthuret church, is unfortunately of little value, but access is possible by the three roads that cross the battlefield and by public footpaths.

 The outcome of the battle for our clan was poor at the very least, although there may have been many others of our family who died.
 It is recorded that the heir apparent, John Carruthers, the elder brother to George who became 6th of Holmains was killed at Solway Moss.

-This brought William Carruthers, 1st of Dormont to the position of second in line but remaing as a cadet, thus allowing the Dormont Arms, matriculated in 1913, to be differenced from the Holmains Arms with a Gold Border and again with Two Gold chevronelles, rather than Chevrons.
+This brought William Carruthers, 1st of Dormont to the position of second in line but remaining as a cadet, thus allowing the Dormont Arms, matriculated in 1913, to be differenced from the Holmains Arms with a Gold Border and again with Two Gold chevronelles, rather than Chevrons.
 These differences in heraldry are indication that they are seen as cadets to the House of Holmains.